ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 ### SSH Keys

-SSH keys can only be setup if you already have access to the cluster.
-This is becuase in order to get this working a file (public key) needs to be placed in your home directory on the cluster.
-If you have, or will have a UCR NetID, then be sure to configure [Password+DUO](#passwordduo) before proceeding.
-If you never intend to have a UCR NetID, then you may create your keys according to the below instructions.
-However, you will need to contact support in order to copy your resulting public key to the cluster.
-When using SSH key authentication, you will need to create a public and a pritate key.
-This is analogous to how a key and a lock are used in the real world, one uniquely fits to the other.
-Only when your private key "fits" the public key, can you be granted access.
+Ssh keys are an access credential used by the Secure Shell (SSH) access protocol.
+For this a key pair is created comprised of a private key and a public key.
+The private key remains on a user's system and should not be shared.
+The public key will be uploaded to the remote system, here `~/.ssh` directory of a user's account on the HPCC cluster.
+Ssh key based access works analogous to how a key and a lock are used in the real world, where one uniquely fits into the other.
+Access can only be established if the private key on a user's system "fits" the public key on the remote system.
-The following shows to do this from the command-line in a [terminal](#terminal) application.
-This command-line approach works almost exactly the same way on all three major OSs including Linux, Mac OS X and Windows using MobaXterm.
-Alternatively, instructions using a graphical user interface (GUI) can be found [here](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/).

-To create the key pair, run the following commands in your computer's [terminal](#terminal):
+The following shows to create an ssh key pair from the command-line in a [terminal](#terminal) and upload the public key to the remote system.
+The latter upload will only work if a user can access the remote system, _e.g._ via temporary [Password+DUO](#passwordduo) access.
+User without this option have to email their public ssh key to [suppor@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu) so that the systems administrator can upload the key for them.
+Additional details on ssh key generation and uploads are provided [here](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/).
+This includes GUI based based options.
+However, we highly recommend to use the command-line options which are much more straigthforward to use, including [MobaXterm](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/sshkeys_winos/#create-ssh-keys-mobaxterm) on Windows sytems.

+#### (A) SSH Key Creation

+An ssh key pair can be created with the following commands in a [terminal](#terminal) application of all major operating systems, including Windows, macOS, Linux and ChromeOS.

 __1.__ Create SSH directory